thomasnwilson/class-yaml-2017/analysis/miechv-3-measures/miechv-3-measures.md

 18                                N of families whose 1st HV was 12 to 18 months ago
 19                      N of families who disenrolled from the home visiting program 20                                                  N of visits w/ child 0+ days old
+                                                                                          definition
+1
+2
+3
+4
+5
+6
+7
+8
+9
+10
+11
+12 Since there could be different valid definitions of “referral date”, this may need to be measures 13
+14
+15
+16
+17
+18
+19
+20
+                                                                                                                      note
+1
+2
+3
+4
+5
+6
+7
+8
+9
+10
+11
+12 Possibly using date when client is: (a) entered into the system, (b) assigned to program, (c) assigned to provider, ...
+13
+14
+15
+16
+17
+18
+19                                 Help us define “addressable” along the lines of  ‘legitimate’ or ‘valid’ or ‘justified’ 20                                                   ETO item needs a third option “did not ask parent” (visit touchpoint)
 ```

 ## Dynamic Tree